-During the Summer, you will need a reliable gutter to channel water towards your downspout.
-The last thing you want is standing water rotting your roof over the Summer.
+During the summer and rainy seasons, you will need a reliable gutter to channel water towards your downspout.
+The last thing you want is standing water rotting your roof over the summer.
 Gutter repair costs depend on the materials.
 Architecturaldigest.com sums up the price per linear foot by material.
 Here is their estimation for 2022:

 - Aluminum $5-$8